How Does The IRS Know Whether I Have Rental Income?

 IRS Whistleblower Office

 According to the IRS website, its Whistleblower Office “pays monetary awards to eligible individuals whose information is used by the IRS.”
-This award varies but can equal 15% to 30% of the proceeds collected with the whistleblower's information.
+This award varies but can range from 15% to 30% of the proceeds collected based on the whistleblower's information.
 That is a big incentive for informants to suggest that the IRS check whether you report rental income.
-If your after-expenses rental income is $2,000 per month, the whistleblower could gain $3,600 to$7,200.
+If your after-expenses rental income is $2,000 per month, the whistleblower could gain $3,600 to $7,200.

 Ready to ensure you accurately report all rental income to the IRS?
 The consequences of these mistakes, including fines and penalties, can be avoided with accurate, careful reporting.
 Here are the most common mistakes taxpayers make when reporting rental income and how to avoid them: